 As you prepare the documentation for your appeal, it is important to clearly understand why you are submitting an appeal and how much aid you are additionally requesting.
 Be specific - calculate your family’s unmet financial need to determine exactly how much more support you require.
 (You can keep this number to yourself for the time being.)
 Be sure to submit all the documentation that is required of you, but do not submit more information than is strictly necessary.
 Too much extra paperwork is not likely to be wanted or appreciated by the financial aid officer reviewing your appeal.

 We’ve prepared this handy Financial Aid Appeal Template to help you get started on the appeal process.
 However, we cannot stress enough that the appeal process for every school is different.
-Find out what your target school requires and comply with those specifications to the letter.
+Find out what your target school requires and comply with those specifications to the letter - and consider the best strategy for your situation.
 Do not just copy and paste!